 - SD Library – for storing and accessing data on microSD

-MegaLoggerHD is a ready-to-go sketch developed for the kit working as a OBD-II, GPS and 6-axis MEMS data logger with live display.
+MegaLoggerHD is an Arduino sketch developed for the kit working as a OBD-II, GPS and 6-axis MEMS data logger with live display.
 Please make sure to import all libraries in the repository before compiling the sketch.
+Refer to Developers Guide for some instructions.

 How to view logged data?